sambuckwild/COVID-19/README.md

 # Background + Motivation

-# Description Raw Data
+# Raw Data + Data Cleaning
 show list of columns & datatype --> so that way can show what I paired it down to (might take away more columns again) link to sources for data, how many data points (rows) etc

 # Exploratory Data Analysis

-After creating cleaned dataframes for each country's COVID-19 data, I started exploring the data by looking at  daily case incidence over the past ten months of the pandemic.
+After creating cleaned dataframes for each country, I started exploring the data by looking at  daily case incidence of COVID-19 over the past ten months of the pandemic for each country.

 |                              |                                  |
 | ---------------------------- | -------------------------------- |